Hot weather is forecast in England and Wales until at least the end of the day on Saturday 30 May: advice if you are travelling

 Please check before you travel and allow more time for your journey.
 Speed restrictions may be in place which can cause delays and cancellations.

-Please also carry water with you - you can find water refill stations at all Network Rail managed stations and some other larger stations.
+Please also carry water with you - you can find water refill stations at all Network Rail managed stations and at some other larger stations.

 If you feel unwell at the station, please don't board a train, please seek assistance from station staff or use the help point.

-Further information can be found on our Hot Weather page.
+Further information can be found on our hot weather page.

 Check before you travel: